gitnacho/docs/docs/start/cli-basics.md

 Open your new project in your favorite text editor or IDE.

-> **TIP**: You can use any editor to develop NativeScript apps, but we recommend Visual Studio Code.
+> **Tip** You can use any editor to develop NativeScript apps, but we recommend Visual Studio Code.
 Feel free to [skip ahead to this chapter’s appendix](#appendix-a-choosing-an-editor) for more information.

 {% nativescript %}
 Let’s add a simple image to your app so you can see how livesync works.
 Open your app’s  `app/main-page.xml` file, and replace its contents with the following code: